 - Young Futures (Age 15-18)

 - Community Youth Programme (Mental health and well-being)

-We are delighted to announce this year’s successful applicants to the ‘Futures Artists’ programme.
-The six emerging artists joining the programme are:
+We are delighted to announce 2020’s successful applicants to the ‘Futures Artists’ programme.
+The six emerging artists who joined the programme are:

 - David Copeland